OnlyRipper/AIExtensionOverlay-Streamer.bot/README.md

 * Import the action in Streamer.bot: [Copy ME.txt](https://github.com/user-attachments/files/16832347/Copy.ME.txt)

 * Go through each comment and check if you have to replace filds!

-  *Add a blocking queue to the action*
+*Add a blocking queue to the action ❗*

  ![image](https://github.com/user-attachments/assets/3c2bb7df-ab69-4346-a357-7f1d3d165728)